sage-develop/why/tvc_decision_trees/lc_decision_trees/purchase_financing_tree.md

 Create a Mermaid decision tree for Trade Finance Purchase by asking the following questions

 - Do you generally finance your purchases?
-  If no, then "Purchase Financing not required"
+  If no, then "No opportunity"
 - Do you have a financing gap based on Cash Conversion Cycle?
   If no, then "Not eligible for Purchase Financing"
 - Who has the title to the goods on the B/L?